 Best Cross Country Skis for Beginners: Fischer Affinity EF Crown My Style

 A new skier shouldn’t have to spend thousands of dollars to get started.
-You don’t need to be a pro to use these cross country skis, and because they come with bindings, all you need to do is click your boots in and go.
+You don’t need to be a pro to use these skis, and because they come with bindings, all you need to do is click your boots in and go.
 But these are also a solid ski for intermediate skiers, so you can keep them around even as you improve.
 These are the best cross country skis for beginners, which let you have fun without investing a few months’ savings.

 Will You Be Classic Skiing?